bshiluk/vue-wordpress/README.md

 ## Final Thoughts

 I hope you found this documentation useful.
-There's too many quality repos out there limited in usage by their poor documentation.
-If there is any other topics you would like me to cover feel free to post add an issue.
+If there are any other topics you would like me to cover, or need clarification on feel free to add an issue.